 The turtles' primary ally is April O'Neil, a television reporter they rescue and subsequently befriend.
-Their primary adversary is Shredder, an evil, power-hungry ninja master who leads the Foot Clan.
+Their primary adversary is The Shredder, an evil, power-hungry ninja master who leads the Foot Clan.

 Film & Television

-The Teenage Mutant Ninja Turtles have starred in four total films, three live action films and one CGI film.
+The Teenage Mutant Ninja Turtles have starred in several films, five live action films and one CGI film.
 The first live action film is meant to be an origin story for how the turtles and their master, Splinter, came to be.
 The first film showed how the turtles turned into their humanoid forms, as well as introducing other characters such as April O' Neil, Casey Jones, and their nemesis, Shredder.
 The basic plot of the first film is an attempt to follow the storyline from the original comic while taking some liberties to make it appealing to fans of the comic and the cartoon.
 The first film was a purely independent film and ended up becoming a huge hit, which allowed for two more live action sequels.

 The second live action film, The Secret of the Ooze, is a direct sequel to the first film and is a much more "family-friendly" film than the original.
-Despite its gritty aesthetics from the first film, The Secret of the Ooze felt much more similar to the Saturday morning cartoon than the much darker comic.
-The second film also introduces two new characters, Tokka and Rahzar, who took the place of Bebop and Rocksteady.
+Despite its gritty aesthetics from the first film, The Secret of the Ooze's tone gravitated closer to the Saturday morning cartoon than its comic counterpart.
+The second film also introduces two new mutant characters, Tokka and Rahzar, who took the place of Bebop and Rocksteady.
 These new characters were created because the original creator of The Teenage Mutant Turtles, Kevin Eastman, did not like the family-friendly direction of the second film.

 Teenage Mutant Ninja Turtles III is the last live action film in the series and focuses on a story involving time travel.
 After finding a strange scepter, the turtles are inadvertently transported back in time to fifteenth century Japan, where they thwart a European trader's attempt to seize power before returning to their own time.